MicrosoftDocs/sdk-api/sdk-api-src/content/emi/index.md

 ## -description

-This header is used by Power Metering and Budgeting Reference.
+This header is used by powermeter.
 For more information, see:

 - [Power Metering and Budgeting Reference](../_powermeter/index.md)